 A graphic designer can help you develop a cohesive visual identity, but there are also free resources that can help you pull these elements together.
-Canva, for example, offers tools for designing a logo and choosing a color palette, while Looka and Mojomox are all-in-one brand identity generators.
+There are plenty of free tools out there, including Hubspot’s color palette generator, Canva’s templates for logos, and Looka and Mojomox for all-in-one brand identity.

 No matter which approach you choose, keep the big picture in mind and ensure the logo, fonts, brand colors, and imagery will all work together in service of your mission, audience, and overall goals.

 - Brand colors are more than just the color on your logo.
 Most brands have a primary color and one to three supporting colors, including a neutral like a shade of black or white.

 - You’ll want to choose at least two fonts: one for headlines or titles and one for supporting text.